virtual-world-framework/vwf/public/web/docs/install.md

 Install RubyGems
 ----------------

 Cygwin's ruby installs without the library manager, so we have to install it from source.
 Open a new Cygwin terminal session and issue the following commands.
-Don't use the previous session since it hadn't loaded the proxy settings.

 	curl -s http://production.cf.rubygems.org/rubygems/rubygems-1.8.5.tgz | tar xzcd rubygems-1.8.5ruby setup.rb install